Macbook seasoned 2011 15 Inch evaluate

 Xbench

 This free benchmarking tool is a great way to get a clear picture of the machine.
-Not only does it give a score, but it also compares the strength and weaknesses of each mac.
-To prevent incidental scores, this test was run three times and averaged out the following score.
+Not only does it give a score, but it also compares the strengths and weaknesses of each Mac.
+This test was run three times to prevent incidental scores and averaged out the following score.

 2010 model: 228 – 218 – 486